 Children and babies do not have fully developed immune systems or organs.
 Their skin is very fragile.
 The skin is a direct conduit to the blood and organs.
 In addition to henna, essential oils are hard-core and should NOT be used on infants.
 If you elect to do henna on children, use a mild oil such as lavender.

 There a couple of disorders that can make henna dangerous for babies, children, and adults: Hyperbilirubinemia and G6PD.
 In cultures where henna is done often, children are generally tested for these disorders, but here in the USA, we are not.

 Hyperbilirubinemia and Henna

 Hyperbilirubinemia can cause

-severe anemic reaction in children exposed to henna.
+severe anemic reactions in children exposed to henna.
 The younger the child, the more severe the reaction.
 Hyperbilirubinemia is a disorder where there is too much bilirubin in the blood.
 Babies are not able to quickly get rid of bilirubin, and henna can cause a build up of bilirubin.
 Small amounts of bilirubin are not a problem, but large amounts of bilirubin can cause seizures, brain damage, or even death.

 In an infant, henna can cause bilirubin to be released.
 If that child has hyperbilirubinemia, her little liver cannot process the bilirubin, and the results can be devastating.
 Healthy children are no longer susceptible to this by 3 years old or so, when their livers have matured a bit more.
 Most henna artists do not henna children until they are 6 years old.